 If your gynecologist has prescribed Leuprolide acetate (Lupron Depot®) to treat your endometriosis, please read the following important information.

-- Depending on your health insurance coverage, you may be required to order your medicine by mail.
-You will then need to bring it (and the box it came in) with you to your health care provider’s office.
+- Your health care provider will order the medication and it will be delivered to you by mail.
+Once you receive the medication and you have scheduled your appointment, you will then need to bring it (and the box it came in) with you to your health care provider’s office.

 - Oral contraceptive pills: If you are on oral contraceptive pills, continue the Pill for 3 weeks after your first injection.
 On the day you stop the Pill you will begin taking the add–back medication.